 Cons:

 Shopify has begun offering a special deal for sellers who sign up for a new Shopify plan.
 That deal?
-Pay Shopify $1/month for 3 months of full access to the platform!
+Pay Shopify £1 for the first month for full access to the platform!
 Learn more about the trial here.

 This offer is is now available on all standard plans: Starter, Basic, Shopify, and Advanced.